kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - *Force: Cast Force Valor*
   - *Shield: Use Echani Shield if you equipped it*
   - *Medpacs: Heal to full using Advanced Medpac(s)*
 - Enter the Sand People Enclave
 - Run/Force Jump to the Chieftain
-  - You can pick up at least one kill here if you're short on XP
+  - You can pick up at least one extra kill here if you're short on XP
 - Kill the Chieftain and loot his corpse for Eastern Dune Sea Map
   - You can use Critical Strike to try to Stun him, but his AC is low enough that Flurry is usually fine on its own
   - This is usually three rounds, but could be two or four with unusually good/bad luck
   - Watch your health in this section, as it can drain very fast; use any medpacs needed
 - Run/Force Jump to Enclave Exit
-  - You can pick up another kill here if you're short on XP
+  - You can pick up another extra kill here if you're short on XP
 - Run/Force Jump towards Eastern Dune Sea
   - This is a possible spot for a Force Jump Chain and you can usually pick up 1-2 extra kills if needed
 - At Eastern Dune Sea entrance: